How to Create a Fitness App from Scratch in 4 Key Steps

 |Time||~3-6 months||~6-9 months||9+ months (ongoing)|

-Please note that the above cost is based on the average rate for the services of app development companies in Eastern Europe ($40/hour) and on the average feature set that is required to release the first version of your future product.
+Please note that the above fitness app development cost is based on the average rate for the services of app development companies in Eastern Europe ($40/hour) and on the average feature set that is required to release the first version of your future product.

-To sum things up: the cost of an app will depend on:
+To sum things up: the fitness app development cost will depend on:

 - your preparation (or how well you do your homework with market and competitor research, features to choose, etc. )